Aryaman-max-star/Chef-It/README.md

-**Chef-It**.
-A desktop application designed to help users discover new recipes and restaurants based on their personal preferences, built using Python, Kivy, and MySQL.
+**Chef-It** <br> A desktop application designed to help users discover new recipes and restaurants based on their personal preferences, built using Python, Kivy, and MySQL.

 **Overview**
 Choosing what to cook or where to eat can often become repetitive, especially when users have specific preferences.
 Chef-It addresses this by allowing users to filter recipes and restaurants according to the factors that matter most to them and receive relevant results from a locally stored database.